 - 1. PNM is a "public utility" as defined in Section 2(R) of the ETA. - 2.
 Four Corners is a qualifying generating facility as defined in Section 2(S) of the ETA.
-As a public utility that (i) owns plants, property and facilities for the generation, transmission or distribution, sale or furnishing to or for the public of electricity for light, heat or power or other uses, and (ii) owns a qualifying generating facility, PNM is a qualifying utility as defined in Section 2(T) of the ETA. - 3.
-PNM was authorized to apply to the Commission for this Financing Order through the Application pursuant to Section 4(A) of the ETA to recover all of its energy transition costs as defined in Section 2(H) of the ETA through the issuance of the Energy Transition Bonds. - 4.
-The Commission has jurisdiction over this matter pursuant to the ETA.
+As a public utility that (i) owns plants, property and facilities for the generation, transmission or distribution, sale or furnishing to or for the public of electricity for light, heat or power or other uses, and (ii) owns a qualifying generating facility, PNM is a qualifying utility as defined in Section 2(T) of the ETA.

-- 5. On the date hereof, the Commission approved PNM's abandonment of Four Corners on December 31, 2024. - 6.
+- 3. PNM was authorized to apply to the Commission for this Financing Order through the Application pursuant to Section 4(A) of the ETA to recover all of its energy transition costs as defined in Section 2(H) of the ETA through the issuance of the Energy Transition Bonds. - 4.
+The Commission has jurisdiction over this matter pursuant to the ETA. - 5.
+On the date hereof, the Commission approved PNM's abandonment of Four Corners on December 31, 2024. - 6.
 Section 5(E) of the ETA provides that the Commission shall issue a financing order approving PNM's request to issue the Energy Transition Bonds if the Commission finds that the Application complies with the requirements of Section 4 of the ETA.
-Pursuant to Section 5(A) of the ETA, the Commission shall issue an order granting or denying the application for the financing order within six months from the date the application for the financing order is filed with the Commission.
-For good cause shown, the Commission may extend the time for issuing the order for an additional three months.6 - 7.
+Pursuant to Section 5(A) of the ETA, in its January 19, 2021 Initial Order Assigning Hearing Examiner the Commission extended the time for issuance of an order granting or denying the application for the financing order under NMSA 1978, Section 62-18-5 by an additional three months, for a total of nine months.
+PNM has agreed, as set out in the February Order, that the extended nine month deadline under the ETA shall commence upon the filing of its March 15, 2021 Application. - 7.
 As discussed above in this Financing Order, in compliance with Section 4(B)(1) of the ETA, the Application includes a description of Four Corners and PNM's ownership interest therein, the facility for which abandonment authority was requested and granted by the Commission after December 31, 2018. - 8.
 As discussed above in this Financing Order, in compliance with Section 4(B)(2) of the ETA, the Application includes an estimate of PNM's energy transition costs as defined in Section 2(H) of the ETA.
 The Upfront Financing Costs and Ongoing Financing Costs are energy transition costs as defined in Section 2(H)(1) of the ETA.
-The Undepreciated Investment is an energy transition cost as defined in Section 2(H)(2) of the ETA.
-The Section 16 Payments are energy transition costs as defined in Section 2(H)(4) of the ETA. - 9.
-As discussed above in this Financing Order, in compliance with Section 4(B)(3) of the ETA, the Application includes an estimate of the amount of Energy Transition Charges necessary to recover the estimated energy transition costs provided in the Application and the proposed calculation of the estimated Energy Transition Charges, based on the estimated date of issuance and estimated principal amount of each series of the Energy Transition Bonds proposed to be issued.
+The Undepreciated Investment and

+Decommissioning Costs are energy transition costs as defined in Section 2(H)(2) of the ETA.
+The Section 16 Payments are energy transition costs as defined in Section 2(H)(4) of the ETA.